at3davis/CAP_Pub/index.md

-# Welcome to My Project
+# Welcome to My CAP Project

 Here are the resources available in this repository: